Oracle NetSuite Corporate Communications

 About Oracle NetSuite

 For more than 20 years, Oracle NetSuite has helped organisations grow, scale and adapt to change.
-NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), HR, professional services automation and omnichannel commerce, used by more than 40,000 organisations and subsidiaries in 199 countries and territories.
+NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), HR, professional services automation and omnichannel commerce, used by more than 32,000 customers in 217 countries and dependent territories.

 For more information, please visit http://www.netsuite.com.sg.